Phydon/sg/README.md

           Print raw filepaths

       --show-errors
-          Show possible filesystem errors
+          Show possible filesystem warnings and errors
-          For example for situations such as insufficient permissions
+          For example in case of insufficient permissions or unreadable non-UTF-8 data

           [aliases: show-error]